Marcello Ferrada de Noli: Covid-19 pandemic

 Marcello Ferrada de Noli, RAI 3 (Italy) 1 Nov 2020.

-Sweden.
+As professor emeritus in epidemiology, Ferrada de Noli has opposed the herd immunity strategy, said to have being implemented in Sweden.
 According to him, that approach would have been a main factor for the "thousands of unnecessary deaths" among the elderly in Sweden 2020.
 Instead, he publicly advocated for stricter lockdown measures, widespread testing and mass vaccination.
 His statements were mentioned in European news and interviews, e.g. Il Foglio, which called him "celebre epidemiologo".
 The Swedish Enterprise Media Monitor included Ferrada de Noli in the top-ten list of professors and experts that participated in the COVID-19 media debat in Sweden 2020.
 Notwithstanding, mainstream media in Sweden criticised him sternly; e.g. newspaper Expressen named him, together with Cecilia Söderberg-Nauclér and Lena Einhorn, a "saboteur" of the Public Health Agency of Sweden.

-Italian media reported that Ferrada de Noli was to donate, at his own expense, 740 doses of Sputnik vaccine to the survived elderly in the Lombardy town of San Giovanni Bianco, one epicentre of the pandemic in Bergamo province 2020.
+Italian media reported that Ferrada de Noli was to donate, at his own expense, 740 doses of Sputnik vaccine to the survived elderly of San Giovanni Bianco, in the Bergamo province, as the Orobic territory was the epicenter of the pandemic 2020.
 Italian local authorities first welcomed the initiative.
 At that time, November 2020, Sputnik was the only vaccine available in the market.
 Nevertheless, as Corriere della Sera later reported, his donation could not be accepted because European Medicines Agency EMA had not approved Sputnik for its use in the EU.
 The news about Ferrada de Noli's initiative had also extensive coverage in Russian media, including the government's gazette.
 Later, Swedish newspaper SvD suggested he was part of a Russian state campaign to discredit the Anglo/Swedish AstraZeneca vaccine.
 This led to a libel-report by Ferrada de Noli against SvD at Sweden's Media Ombudsman.
 In November 2021, he publicly advocated for mandatory vaccination against COVID-19, "If I had my way, I would make getting vaccinated – with the exception of clinical cases – obligatory for all citizens of all countries".